NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-5-widgets.md

 as coloring of the points.

 First we'll import the `interactive` function from `ipywidgets`.
-Let's also import the `widgets` module which we we'll use later.
+Let's also import the `widgets` module which we will use later.
 Add the following code to a cell and run it:

 ```python